devpat0304/Online-Store/README.md

 # 🛒 Online Store

-An interactive Java-based console application that simulates the operations of a small convenience store.
-The project was developed as part of CSE 1325 (Object-Oriented Programming) at the University of Texas at Arlington.
-This modular application showcases object-oriented design principles and offers functionalities like browsing products, applying tax rules, and generating receipts.
+An **interactive Java-based console application** that simulates the core operations of a small convenience store 🏪.
+This project was developed as part of **CSE 1325: Object-Oriented Programming** at **The University of Texas at Arlington** 🎓 by Group #30.

+The **Online Store** application allows users to browse a selection of virtual products — such as 🍞 bread, 🥛 milk, 🥤 soda, and more — and add them to a digital shopping cart 🛍️.
+It incorporates **object-oriented principles** like **inheritance**, **polymorphism**, and **modular design**, with separate classes for handling products, tax rules, checkout, and receipt generation.

+### 🔧 Key Features:
+- Differentiation between **taxable** and **tax-free** items 💸
+- Automatic **tax calculation** based on product type
+- A fully **text-based user interface** for terminal usage 💻
+- **Dynamic receipt generation** in both console output and a persistent `.txt` file using Java’s file I/O operations 🧾
+- Intuitive product selection and checkout experience using simple keyboard inputs ⌨️

+This project emphasizes clean architecture and educational implementation of **Java fundamentals** such as:
+- 🧱 Class hierarchies
+- 🔁 Method overriding
+- 🗂️ File handling
+- 🧍‍♂️ User input via `Scanner`
+- 🧮 Dynamic lists using `ArrayList`

+Despite being a console-based application, the project simulates the essence of real-world store functionality 🛒 with logical design patterns and modular code organization, making it a valuable learning experience for students aiming to strengthen their Java and object-oriented programming skills.

+---

+### 📦 This Repository Contains:
+- 📁 Source code (`.java` files)
+- 📄 Project documentation
+- 📝 Sample receipts
+- 🧾 A comprehensive README for setup and instructions

+⬇️ Scroll down to explore the project structure, features, usage guide, and future enhancement ideas!

 ---